 - Do not overheat the praline paste and your device while mixing: stop the food processor or blender several times.

 Praline is a hazelnut powder obtained during the first step of grinding caramelized hazelnuts.
-Praline paste is the next step of mixing this powder when the nut oil is extracted to get a smooth thick paste.
+Praline paste is the next step of mixing this powder when the nut oil is extracted to get a smooth, thick paste.

-Pralines, also known as pink praline, are almonds coated in caramelized pink sugar.
+Pralines, also known as Pink Praline, are almonds coated in caramelized pink sugar.

 No, they are not the same.
 Pralinoise is a praline paste mixed with milk chocolate and a little bit of vanilla.
 French and Belgian chocolatiers use it to fill candies and other chocolates.